buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

    - Navigate back to "Session" and click "Save"
 2. In web browser go to localhost:8787 and log in using your server credentials.

-There are many packages already installed for R on the server globally, but you should reinstall the ones you plan to use.
-Reinstallation will put the packages in a local directory, and R will look there first to call the package.
+There are many packages already installed for R on the server, but you should reinstall the ones you plan to use.
+Reinstallation will put the packages in a local directory specific to you, and R will look there first to call the packages.
 These packages won't update or change if the server packages are updated.

-You could make individual library paths for each project if you want to use different versions of each package.
-In that case you need to make a directory for those packages and specify the path when installing and loading.
-This gets complicated quickly though and should probably be avoided.
+You could make individual library paths for each project if you want to use different package versions.
+In that case you'll need to make a directory for each R library and specify the path to the directory when installing and loading the packages.
+However, this gets complicated quickly and should probably be avoided.

 ## Other helpful tools
 1. FileZilla